-In addition, programmable digital interpolation filtering is included to provide enhanced image filtering and reduce signal images caused by the upsampling process that are below 20 kHz.
+In addition, a digital interpolation filter provides enhanced image filtering and reduces signal images caused by the upsampling process that are below 20 kHz.
 For example, upsampling an 8-kHz signal produces signal images at multiples of 8 kHz (i.e., 8 kHz, 16 kHz, 24 kHz, etc).
-The images at 8 kHz and 16 kHz are below 20 kHz and still audible to the listener; therefore, they must be filtered heavily to maintain a good quality output.
+The images at 8 kHz and 16 kHz are below 20 kHz and still audible to the listener; therefore, they must be filtered heavily to maintain good output quality.
 The interpolation filter is designed to maintain at least 65-dB rejection of images that land below 7.455 Fs.
-In order to utilize the programmable interpolation capability, the Fsref should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual Fs is set using the dividers in BIT-D5-D3/REG-00H/Page2.
+In order to utilize the programmable interpolation capability, the Fsref should be programmed to a higher rate (restricted to be in the range of 39 kHz to 53 kHz when the PLL is in use), and the actual Fs is set using the dividers in bit D5-D3/REG-00H/Page2.
 For example, if Fs = 8 kHz is required, then Fsref can be set to 48 kHz, and the DAC Fs set to Fsref/6.
-This ensures that all images of the 8-kHz data are sufficiently attenuated well beyond a 20-kHz audible frequency range.
+This ensures that all images of the 8-kHz data are sufficiently attenuated well beyond the ~20-kHz audible frequency range.